Deep Backward and Galerkin Methods for the Finite State Master Equation: The DGME Algorithm and Convergence Results

 In Algorithm \ref{alg:DGM_ME}, we introduce the DGME, modified with the loss to a maximum from the expectation of a squared quantity.
 We also note that unlike the DBME, in which we restricted our attention to $\theta\in\Theta$, in the DGME we can take $\theta\in\R^{\bar\delta}$ without restriction.

 As we noted in Remark \ref{rmk:appx_max}, we cannot, in practice, compute the maximum over the infinitely many elements in $[0,T) \times [d] \times \calP([d])$.
 So, like for the DBME and the original DGM formulation, we randomly sample the space instead.
 As in Remark \ref{rmk:appx_max}, we note that uniformly sampling the space results is an estimator for the maximum where for $\calK$ samples, we get $\calO(|\calK|^{-1/(d-1)})$ error for the estimator.
+The master equation we study in this paper only involves first-order derivatives with respect to the inputs $t$ and $\eta$.
+Hence computing the gradient with respect to the neural network parameters of the loss function~\eqref{eqn:dgm_max_loss} only requires computing second-order derivatives, which can be done by automatic differentiation. \footnote{If a second-order term was involved in the PDE, then the computation of the gradient of the loss would require third-order derivatives.
+Using automatic differentiation would probably be prohibitive in high dimension.
+In such cases, our method could perhaps be modified, using approximate second-order derivative computations, as proposed in~\cite[Section 3]{MR3874585}.}

 The following two theorems establish convergence of the DGME and are analogous to results from \cite[Theorem~7.1, Theorem~7.3]{MR3874585}, but these results do not apply to the master equation due to its distinct form.
 Instead, we use the structure of the MFG system itself in order to obtain useful bounds.
 Yet another difference is that our results are given in the supremum norm while those of \cite{MR3874585} are in $L^2$ norm.